AxelKrypton/Bash-lecture/README.md

 # Introduction to Bash scripting language

-Material relative to a 3-days crash lecture about `Bash` scripting language given at Goethe University in Frakfurt am Main in October 2019.
+Material relative to a 5-days lecture about `Bash` scripting language given several times at Goethe University in Frakfurt am Main in the context of the CRC-TR 211 collaboration as well as part of the PUNCH4NFDI young academy.

 #### Slides, exercises and sample solution: